 Everything You Need to File Your Taxes for 2019

-Why You Need to File a Tax Return
+Why You Have to File a Tax Return

-The result of all this is that you’re required to file a tax return every year.
-The process determines whether you owe additional taxes beyond what you’ve already paid to the federal and state governments, or if you’re owed a refund of the taxes you’ve already paid.
+You’re required to file a tax return every year to come up with a final tally of your tax situation.
+The process determines whether you owe additional taxes beyond what you’ve already paid, or if you’re owed a refund of the taxes that have been withheld.
 Your tax return for the tax year is due on or near April 15 of the following year.

 How to File a Tax Return

 You have three choices when it comes to filing your taxes:

 - You can file manually by completing Form 1040 according to instructions provided by the IRS.
 Mail the form to the IRS, along with any payment you owe.

 - You can use a tax software program or the website of a service like TurboTax or H&R Block.
 They'll walk you through a series of questions about your income and potential deductions, fill out your 1040 based on your responses, and file it electronically for you.

 - You can get professional help from an accountant or tax professional who will work with you to maximize your refund and fill out your tax return on your behalf.